TENTOfficial/ServerConfig/README.md

 # ServerConfig

-This repository is the server configuration for ModernWallet
+This repository is the server configuration for TENT Core